Beta · discussions.life

 The decisions people bring here

-Hard conversations come in all shapes.
-What they share: everyone has something real to say, and the usual ways of talking haven’t worked.
+Hard conversations don’t all look alike.
+What they share is that the usual ways of talking haven’t worked.

 Friends